shibbo/OdysseyReversed/README.md

 00774B10 YOURVALUE
 ```

+This process can be repeated if there are multiple places to inject custom code.
+After the new NSO has been generated, run *scripts/patchNSO.py <nsoPath>* to correct an incorrect MOD0 offset libnx generates.
+Take that new NSO and test it out!

 As the comments imply, this repo only supports *Super Mario Odyssey 1.2.0*.

+# Porting

+In order to port this kit to inject custom code in other games, there's a few things that will need to be found.
+The MAP file with symbols exported from IDA Pro has to be present, because it is impossible to call the functions by their names if they are not properly defined in the linker script.
+Once the .MAP is generated, the size of the main executable needs to be calculated.
+[NSOTool](https://github.com/shibbo/NSOTool/tree/master/NSOTool) can be used for this.
+If the game uses subsdks, this must also be added to the size.
+Once the size has been calculated, use the value as an argument (in hexadecimal) to *scripts/genLinkerScript <mapFile> <val>*; where *mapFile* is a path to the IDA exported map, and *val* is the value we just got.
+It will export a file named *syms.ld*, which the Makefile uses to link our names to an address.

+And of course, to even use the functions in another game, the headers for functions in the game have to be defined.
+The formula for determining the value to branch to will have to be changed as well.

 # Credits
 0CBH0 - nsnsotool